Iron-E/nvim-highlite/README.md

 ## Creating Your Own

-1. This repository should be forked, or cloned with `git clone https://github.com/Iron-E/nvim-highlite`.
+1. Fork this repository, or clone it with `git clone https://github.com/Iron-E/nvim-highlite`.
 2. Follow the instructions in [`colors/highlite.vim`](colors/highlite.vim).
 	* If you are on a Unix system, use the [setup script](setup.sh) like so:
 	```sh